We, us, our, and Summerset mean Summerset Group Holdings Limited and its subsidiaries.

 your Medicare number, pension or other concession details, Veterans Affairs number and private health fund details (where applicable);

 name and contact details for your family members, attorneys, next of kin, emergency contacts and others acting on your behalf.
-We may also collect copies of any relevant enduring powers of attorney;
+We may also collect copies of any relevant enduring powers of attorney; and

 any relevant details relating to your residence at our facilities (for instance, assessment of suitability to use certain facilities such as swimming pools).